msztolcman/versionner/README.rst

 -  Version class can be comparised and sorted
 -  Allow to create Version class from string (parsing)
 -  Actions refactored to be derived from Command class
+-  fixed checking Python version (on Ubuntu there is Py3 in version:
+   3.5.2+ - plus sign brokes comparisign)

 v1.3.0
 ~~~~~~